-In the fourth quarter of each calendar year, the weightings used within each Valuation Rate Bucket for determining the applicable valuation interest rates for the following calendar year will be updated using the following process:
+In the fourth quarter of each calendar year, the weights used within each valuation rate bucket for determining the applicable valuation interest rates for the following calendar year will be updated using the process described below.
+In each of the four tables of weights, the weights in a given row (valuation rate bucket) must add to exactly 100%.